robotick-labs/robotick-knitware/docs/concepts/concept-magg-e-narrator.md

-# 🐔 Magg-E's Narrative Brain: A Layered Architecture for Emotionally Expressive Robotics
+# 🐔MAGG.e™'s Narrative Brain: A Layered Architecture for Emotionally Expressive Robotics

 ## Abstract

-This paper proposes a novel narrative cognition module for embodied robotics, designed for Magg-E — a two-wheeled, LEGO-based balancing robot with depth sensing and character.
+This paper proposes a novel narrative cognition module for embodied robotics, designed forMAGG.e™ — a two-wheeled, LEGO-based balancing robot with depth sensing and character.
 The system introduces a layered control model that supplements traditional robotics behavior with expressive, narrative-aware decision-making.
 A slow-running "narrator brain" interprets the robot's actions, environment, and emotional state to produce poetic inner monologues, dynamic behavior scripting, and emotionally resonant stor...

 We argue that this approach is not just expressive but potentially aligned with cognitive models of human decision-making.
 Emotional and narrative context may serve as functional scaffolds for planning and agency, with implications for explainability, HRI, and adaptive autonomy.